 - Hands on experience recording water quality data to monitor conditions

 - Help state agencies manage water bodies by sharing data

 Utah has great need for water quality monitors.
 Even though this is a dry state, there are over 2,000 lakes and almost 15,000 miles of permanent streams.
 We need your help to effectively monitor Utah's water quality.

-UWW will train its volunteers about watershed science and how to sample and measure water quality in lakes and streams.
-Volunteers will use both qualitative visual assessments and quantitative measurements using standardized methodologies and equipment.
-Water quality parameters include:
+UWW trains volunteers about watershed science and how to sample and measure water quality in lakes and streams.
+Volunteers use standardized method and equipment to measure both qualitative visual assessments and quantitative measurements.